On what day and time should my child arrive and depart?

 For traditional taxis: DC cabs rarely take credit cards.
 They are generally cash-only.
 Specify a cross-street to your driver – in this case, tell them “I am going to the front gate of Georgetown University at 37th and O Street Northwest.”
 The DC cab system is well-regulated.
 There are designated cab lines at the train station and major airlines.

-We will email parents with each successful arrival and check-in.
 Students will be strongly encouraged to call their parents/guardians immediately upon arrival.
 We will quickly follow up on any significant discrepancies between expected arrival and actual arrival.

 Which dormitory will the students be staying in?

 This year, students will be staying in the upperclass dormitory LXR.
 Information about the dorm can be found here: https://residentialliving.georgetown.edu/communities/upperclass/lxr

 What should the students pack?

 Students will need to bring bedding (the beds are twin XL), a pillow, towels, clothes, and toiletries.
 There are laundry facilities in the basement of the building that use the funds on the Georgetown ID cards that students will receive at check-in.